What on Earth?

 How much does this cost?

 Normal "runs" cost €4.
 For that you get a good supply of fine beer (and other drinks) plus snacks.
-But if you have never run with the hash house harriers the first time is free.
-Note that the restaurant is extra - you pay for what you consume.

 You say "normal runs" - does that mean you have abnormal runs?